Nothing left: Jessie Diggins caps U.S. Olympic medal haul with a silver medal

 Diggins came in second behind Norway’s Therese Johaug with a time of 1 hour 26:37.3, a second place that one reporter likened to Usain Bolt winning a 10,000-meter race.
 Diggins’s two other career medals are in sprint distances: bronze in the women’s sprint free in Beijing and her historic gold in the women’s team sprint four years ago in PyeongChang.

 She already had become the first American woman to win an individual cross-country medal; Sunday’s victory further puffs her resume.
 Diggins is the second American cross-country skier to win an Olympic medal in a distance event, following Bill Kock’s win in 1976.
-She is the first non-European skier to win the Olympic women’s 30-kilometer final.
+She is the first non-European skier to win a medal in the Olympic women’s 30-kilometer final.

 It required surviving one of the hardest competitions of her life.